Introducing ClowdOps: The Agent Platform for Company Operations

 ClowdOps is not just a chatbot.

-It is an AI operations layer designed to help technical teams connect cloud environments, ask operational questions, inspect resources, and move toward action.
+It is an AI operations layer designed to help teams connect company systems, ask operational questions, inspect resources and metrics, and move toward action.

 Generic AI tools answer questions.

-ClowdOps is built to help teams operate their cloud.
+ClowdOps is built to help teams operate the company.

 Why This Matters Now